idd-tsj/project-ux-components/README.md

         -when user has scrolled to the end of the document all 'winning' icons have locked in place, and the winning sequence goes off, loading the new content/loading the article again.
         -lights flashing, congratulations, animation, confetti etc.
         -spinwheel icon loading icon with delay before loading the same document again.
-    d)  One component or tool of your choosing: interactive data ????
+    d)  One component or tool of your choosing: interactive data?
+        ????